trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 # Interface Drilldown

-Describes the Interface drilldown tool that appears when you select “Drilldown” against any interface in the [Routers and Interfaces Tool](/docs/ug/netflow/routers_and_interfaces).
-The options in Interface Drilldown tool looks slightly different depending on if [Interface Tracking](/docs/ug/netflow/interface_tracker) is enabled or not.
+Describes the *Interface drilldown* tool that appears when you select “Drilldown” against any interface in the Interfaces table of the [*Routers and Interfaces Tool*](/docs/ug/netflow/routers_and_interfaces#interfaces-table).
+The options in Interface Drilldown tool looks slightly different on each interface depending on if [*Interface Tracking*](/docs/ug/netflow/interface_tracker) is enabled on the interface or not.

 ## Without Interface Tracker

-This is the screen of your interface without tracker that shows the tabs including Traffic, Util, Flow Hosts, Flow Apps, Conversation, Raw Flows and Matrix.
-Without interface tracker the "Flow Hosts" and "Flow Apps" shows the totals of Host and Apps In/Out/Total but you will not be able to see Time Series trends of those counters.
+This is the screen of your interface without tracker that shows the tabs including *Traffic, Util, Flow Hosts, Flow Apps, Conversation, Raw Flows and Matrix*.
+Without *interface tracker* the "*Flow Hosts*" and "*Flow Apps*" shows the totals of *Host and Apps In/Out/Total* but you will not be able to see Time Series trends of those counters.

 ![](images/intf_traffic.png)